 Jackson Hair, a graduate student in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory (BME), is the 2017 Nerem International Travel Award winner.

 Georgia Tech’s Spring 2017 Capstone Design expo concluded last night at McCamish Pavilion.

 The event showcased the inventions of 242 teams from 11 schools and three colleges with 1,222 graduating seniors participating from multiple disciplines.

 Six graduate students and one faculty advisor were honored at this year’s third annual BME Graduate Awards event hosted by the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory.

 On Friday, April 21, the Georgia Institute of Technology honored the most outstanding faculty and staff during the 2016-2017 academic year at its annual honors luncheon held in the student center ballroom.

 College of Engineering (CoE) dean and Southern Company chair Gary S. May has announced the appointment of Professor Robert Butera as the College’s new associate dean for research and innovation, effective May 1.

 Georgia Tech’s Women in Engineering (WIE) program recently awarded 33 scholarships to undergraduate biomedical engineering students.
 The Georgia Tech Women in Engineering (WIE) program is dedicated to recruiting top female students into engineering majors.

-A team of students from the Wallace H. Coulter Department of Biomedical Engineering is a finalist for the 2017 InVenture Prize at the Georgia Institute of Technology.
+Two teams of undergraduate students from the Wallace H. Coulter Department of Biomedical Engineering, presenting new devices to improve women’s health care options, reached the final phase of the Round One entrepreneurship competition at the Georgia Institute of Technology.